montagejs/collections/README.md

 - automate the generation of the method support tables in readme and normalize declaration order
 - comprehensive specs and spec coverage tests
+- array set (a set, for fast lookup, backed by an array for meaningful range changes)
 - fast list splicing
 - dict map changes
 - revise map changes to use separate handlers for add/delete